OZNA: Mass killings of the "enemies of the people"

-During the entire period of its existence, the OZNA used illegal practices which included occasional mass murders of the "enemies of the people" having a notion of conducting the "revolution".
-The "enemies of the people" included not only local anti-communist forces but also notable individuals who did not support the communists, collaborators with the Axis powers during the occupation, wealthy individuals, POW members of Croatian Armed Forces (Independent State of Croatia) and all representatives of the Church regardless of their religion, etc. This period was also characterized by the strong presence of armed anti-communist and fascist groups operating in central Serbia, Kosovo, Bosnia-Herzegovina, Croatia, and Slovenia.
-Some of them represented a serious challenge to the new communist authorities.
-In combating armed anti-communist groups, the OZNA and KNOJ, murdered prisoners without any investigation or trial, sometimes also murdering the civilian associated with them.
+Throughout its existence, the OZNA used illegal practices which included occasional mass murders of the "enemies of the people", under the justification of conducting the "revolution".
+The "enemies of the people" included not only local anti-communist forces but also notable individuals who did not support the communists, collaborators with the occupying Axis powers, wealthy individuals, captured members of Croatian Armed Forces (Independent State of Croatia) and representatives of religious organizations regardless of their specific religion, etc. This period was also characterized by the presence of strong armed anti-communist and fascist groups in central Serbia, Kosovo, Bosnia-Herzegovina, Croatia, and Slovenia.
+Some represented a serious challenge to the new communist authorities.
+In combating armed anti-communist groups, the OZNA and KNOJ murdered prisoners without any investigation or trial, sometimes also murdering civilians associated with them.
 The majority of the atrocities committed by communists were hidden from the public during the period of SFRJ.

 The Government of Serbia and its Ministry of Justice established the commission to research atrocities that were committed by members of the Yugoslav Partisan Movement after they gained control over Serbia in autumn 1944.
-The report of this commission presented a list of 59,554 registered deaths after communist victory in Serbia since autumn 1944 who died from various reasons.
+The report of this commission presented a list of 59,554 registered deaths after the communist victory in Serbia since autumn 1944 who died from various reasons.